zyHan2077/PfQMC/README.md

 A prototype implementation of the Pfaffian Quantum Monte Carlo (PfQMC) algorithm for simulating fermionic quantum many-body systems.
 This repository implements the spinless t-V model with possible p+ip pairing term, and the interacting Kitaev chain.

+Check on our paper [arXiv:2408.10311](https://arxiv.org/abs/2408.10311) for a complete description of the algorithm and related derivations.

 ## Usage

 ![build and test](https://github.com/zyHan2077/PfQMC/actions/workflows/main.yml/badge.svg)